manmeetsg/deployment-workshop/README.md

 ### Step 4
-Run these commands to run an apache web server on your account (huge).
+Run these commands to run an apache web server on your instance.

   * `sudo su`
     * changes permissions.